Shanikah-Boyce/Building-a-Virtual-Private-Cloud/README.md

 ## 🚀 Opportunities for Improvement
 ### 🔐 Restrict SSH Access
-While public EC2 instances allowed SSH from all IPv4 addresses to support EC2 Instance Connect, this represents a potential attack vector.
-A more secure approach would restrict SSH to known IP ranges (e.g., office VPN or a bastion host).

-To maintain flexibility while improving security, it’s recommended to identify the IP ranges used by EC2 Instance Connect and apply them to the security group.
-Alternatively, automating IP updates via AWS Lambda could provide a safer, dynamic solution.
+To enable EC2 Instance Connect, public EC2 instances are currently configured to allow SSH access from any IPv4 address.
+This setup removes the need for manual key management, streamlining access for administrators.
+However, it also significantly increases the attack surface by exposing port 22 to unrestricted traffic from the internet.
+A more secure configuration involves limiting SSH access to trusted IP ranges, particularly those assigned to a bastion host, which helps prevent unauthorized connections and aligns with best practices in cloud security.
+Identifying the IP ranges utilized by EC2 Instance Connect and applying them within security group rules improves access control.
+In dynamic environments, automating these IP updates using AWS Lambda and Systems Manager allows organizations to manage connectivity in a scalable, secure, and compliant manner, with minimal manual intervention.

 ### 👁️ Extend Internal Visibility
+Flow Logs are currently enabled only on the public subnet, limiting visibility into internal (east-west) traffic.
+This gap makes it harder to detect internal anomalies or troubleshoot access issues.

-Currently, Flow Logs are enabled only on the public subnet.
-Enabling them on the private subnet would offer deeper insight into internal (east-west) traffic.
-This visibility could reveal unusual patterns, detect misrouted packets, and improve overall network hygiene.
+Extending Flow Logs to private subnets would provide deeper insights into internal activity—surfacing unusual traffic patterns, revealing misrouted packets, and contributing to more effective network hygiene.
+This data can also be integrated into tools like CloudWatch Logs Insights or Amazon Athena for advanced monitoring and analytics, supporting more informed decision-making and enhancing operational oversight.